JedLee6/Top150-LeetCode-Quick-Review-Notes/08_Linked_List/061_LinkedList_92._Reverse_Linked_List_II.md

 2. Reverse the segment.
 3. Reconnect the reversed segment with the rest of the list.

-We can achieve this in one pass through the list to position ourselves correctly and another pass to reverse the segment, making the solution efficient.

 ### Step-by-Step Solution with Detailed Explanation

 ```java